-Are you looking at your porch swing and wondering how to update the paint color?
-Here is an easy-to-follow tutorial on how to create an outdoor driftwood gray finish!
+Here is an easy-to-follow tutorial on how to create an outdoor driftwood finish on your furniture!

 Outdoor Driftwood Paint Finish